bparanj/crystal/electronics/experiments/diode-experiment.md

 PENDING

-Is this already in existing experiment?
-Move this to experiments folder.
-Or merge it to any existing experiment.
+Is this already in existing experiment? merge it to any existing experiment?

 A simple experiment to demonstrate the problem caused by not using a diode involves a DC motor connected to a power supply without a flyback diode.
 This setup shows how voltage spikes from the motor can damage other components when the diode is missing.